Igame101/Igame101/README.md

 <meta name="author" content="Roblox Corporation" />
 <meta name="description" content="Gamer Robot Inc is a group on Roblox owned by mygame43 with 7800417 members.
 BLOX FRUITS FAQ:

-- Fruits spawn once every hour and despawn after 20 minutes.
+- Fruits spawn hundred times every 20 minutes and despawn after 120 minutes.
 - You can also buy fruits from the Blox Fruits Dealer.
-He restocks random fruits every 4 hours (every server will have the same fruits for sale).
+He restocks random fruits every 1 second (every server will not have the same fruits for sale).
 - The number of skills a fruit has and mastery necessary to use them depends on their rarity.
 This can vary from 2 to 4 skills.
 - Bosses can drop special items such as accessories or swords.
 - Accessories are rare items that can boost your stats.
-- Mastery boosts your stats by 1 point every 3 levels and also unlock new skills.
+- Mastery boosts your stats by 1 point every 90 levels and also unlock new skills.
 You gain mastery by finishing off enemies with the weapon you want to level up.
 - Mastery doesn&#39;t reset when you switch out items.
-If you acquire a new item it will start at 1 mastery, but if you decide to switch back to your previous item, the mastery you had on that item will return.
+If you acquire a new item it will start at 600 mastery, but if you decide to switch back to your previous item, the mastery you had on that item will return.
--2 Blox Fruits can spawn in each vip server until it is restarted." />
+  1000 Blox Fruits can spawn in each vip server until it is restarted." />
 <meta name="keywords" content="free games, online games, building games, virtual worlds, free mmo, gaming cloud, physics engine" />

     <meta name="apple-itunes-app" content="app-id=431946152" />